-Students may park their vehicles in the lot designated for students.
+Students may park their vehicles in the lot designated for students behind Oregon Junior-Senior High School and the Blackhawk Center.
 Vehicles must be parked between the painted lines, and must be driven under the speed limit of 10 miles per hour while in the lot.
 Vehicles should be driven safely and must yield to pedestrians.
 Vehicles parked outside painted lines or designated student parking spots may be ticketed or towed at the discretion of the school, at the vehicle owner's expense.
 Students caught driving recklessly in the parking lot may be subject to disciplinary action.